Hike and enjoy in the Gailtal

 Here you can join in this herbal experience:

 9635 Dellach in the Gail Valley

 St. Daniel 17

-Not far away in Kötschach, Herwig Ertl offers workshops for gourmets in his Edelgreißlerei.
-You do not know what a greed is?
-We did not know that before.
-Underneath you have to introduce yourself to a very special shop that celebrates and introduces the delicacies from the Gailtal, the Lesachtal and the Slow Food Alpe Adria region.
+Not far away in Kötschach, Herwig Ertl offers workshops for connoisseurs in his gourmet shop.
+Maybe you're not familiar with the term "grocery store"?
+It was the same for us before.
+But it is a special shop that celebrates and presents the delicacies from the Gailtal, the Lesachtal and the Slow Food Alpe Adria region.

-For Herwig Ertl's workshop you need some courage.
-Because who combines mountain cheese with anchovies and a drop of thick fruit vinegar?
+You need some courage for Herwig Ertl's workshop.
+After all, who would combine mountain cheese with anchovies and a drop of thick fruit vinegar?
 Or grain bread with goat cheese and marinated mountain garlic?
-Also delicious was the alpine cheese with sun-kissed tomatoes and vinegar from Styria, which matures 25 years in the barrel and tastes like honey.
-In her workshop, Herwig Ertl gives you the opportunity to combine all these delicacies according to your mood.
-It's like an adventure through the culinary delights of the Slow Food Alpe Adria region.
-It is palatial flattering, as it can not be more intense.
+Equally delicious is the alpine cheese with sun-kissed tomatoes and vinegar from Styria, which has matured in barrels for 25 years and has a honey-like taste.
+In Herwig Ertl's workshop you get the opportunity to combine all these delicacies as you wish.
+There you will definitely experience an adventurous journey through the culinary diversity of the Slow Food Alpe Adria region.
+It is a treat for the palate that could hardly be more intense.

-There are drinks that you do not get everywhere.
-How about a juice of wild quince from the fruit farm Retter, which is served in the wine glass?
-Or a glass of Sauvignon Blanc from the winegrower in Mandorf in the Gail Valley, which opens the palate for the pleasures of the region?
+In addition, drinks are served that you don't get everywhere.
+How about a juice made from wild quinces from Obsthof Retter, presented elegantly in a wine glass?
+Or a glass of Sauvignon Blanc from a winemaker from Mandorf in the Gailtal, which opens the palate to the delights of the region?

 Edelgreißlerei Herwig Ertl in the Gail Valley

 Last but not least, we visit Ingeborg Daberer in Sankt Daniel.
 She has been with her sister Gudrun in her Gasthof Grunwald specializing in Carinthian noodles.
 They play the lead role on the menu in their family tavern.